-Dr. Calderbank is director of the Information Initiative at Duke University, where he is Professor of Electrical Engineering, Computer Science and Mathematics.
+Dr. Calderbank is the Dean of Natural Sciences at Duke University.
+Dr. Calderbank was previously director of the Information Initiative and Professor of Electrical Engineering, Computer Science and Mathematics at Duke.
 Before joining Duke, Dr. Calderbank was Professor of Electrical Engineering and Mathematics at Princeton University where he also directed the Program in Applied and Computational Mathematics.
 Before joining Princeton University, Dr. Calderbank was vice president for research at AT&T. Dr. Calderbank is an IEEE Fellow and an AT&T Fellow and received the 2013 IEEE Hamming Medal for contributions to coding theory and communications and the 2015 Shannon Award.

 Since joining Verizon in 2000, Mr. Flynn led technical standards work and partnership projects as part of Verizon’s corporate technology team.
 During his 40 plus years of Industry experience, Mr. Flynn was involved in many wireline and wireless voice and data advances including: New York City launch of analog cellular, CDMA, LTE and the commercial launch of Verizon’s 5G networks.
 Mr. Flynn chaired the Industry development of the TIA IS-95 CDMA standards and was Vice Chair of 3GPP2 and was a leading member of the GSMA Technology Committee for over ten years.
 Prior to Verizon, Mr. Flynn was the Executive Director in Bell Atlantic Mobile’s New England region until 1997.
 Mr. Flynn has received several patents for his work in wireless communications.
 Mr. Flynn holds Bachelor and master’s degrees from Fordham University.

-Dr. Goldsmith is the Stephen Harris professor in the School of Engineering and a professor of Electrical Engineering at Stanford University.
+Dr. Goldsmith is the Dean of Engineering at Princeton University.
+Dr. Goldsmith was previously the Stephen Harris professor at the School of Engineering and a professor of Electrical Engineering at Stanford University.
 Dr. Goldsmith founded and served as CTO of Quantenna Communications, which developed the first 4×4 802.11n chipsets.
-Dr. Goldsmith is a Fellow of the IEEE and of Stanford and has received several awards.
+Dr. Goldsmith is a Fellow of the IEEE and has received several awards.
 Dr. Goldberg authored “Wireless Communications” and co-authored “MIMO Wireless Communications” and “Principles of Cognitive Radio,” both published by Cambridge University Press.
 Dr. Goldsmith is an inventor and holds 29 patents.

-Dr. Heath Jr. is an adjunct professor and Senior Research Scientist in the Department of Electrical and Computer Engineering at The University of Texas at Austin.
+Dr. Heath Jr. is a Distinguished Professor at North Carolina State University.
+Dr. Heath Jr. previously was Chair in Engineering with The University of Texas at Austin.
 Dr. Heath received his B.S. and M.S. degrees from the University of Virginia, Charlottesville, VA and a Ph.D. from Stanford University.
 Dr. Heath is a Cullen Trust for Higher Education Endowed Professor and is a Member of the Wireless Networking and Communications Group.
 Dr. Heath is also President and CEO of MIMO Wireless Inc and Chief Innovation Officer at Kuma Signals LLC.
 Dr. Heath is the co-author of the book “Millimeter Wave Wireless Communications” published by Prentice Hall in 2014 and “Digital Wireless Communication: Physical Layer Exploration Lab Using the NI USRP,” published by the National Technology and Science Press in 2012.

 Dr. Katti is an Associate Professor of Electrical Engineering and Computer Science at Stanford University.
 Dr. Katti is also the co-chair of the O-RAN Alliance Technical Steering Committee and a VP (Advisor) for Technology & Strategy at VMware.
 Dr. Katti was formerly the CEO and co-founder of Uhana, a company which developed network AI platform to monitor and optimize mobile networks and applications.
 Uhana was acquired by VMware in July 2019.
 Prior to Uhana, Dr. Katti was the CEO and co-founder of Kumu Wireless.
 Dr. Katti has won numerous awards, including the 2008 ACM Doctoral Dissertation Award, the George Sprowls Award for Best Doctoral Dissertation in EECS at MIT, the IEEE William Bennett Prize, the Best Student Paper Award at ACM SIGCOMM 2012, USENIX ATC 2013, the Sloan Fellowship, the NSF Career Award as well as Okawa, Hooover, Packard and Terman Faculty Fellowships.
 Dr. Katti received his PhD in EECS from MIT.